Illias-b/Data-Analysis-Portfolio/README.md

 **Objective**: Analyse 5G/4G sales data by channels and cities
 - Skills/Tools Used: SQL, Alteryx, Tableau, Data Analysis, EDA
 - [Link to Project](https://github.com/Illias-b/B2B-Broadband-Sales.git)

-## Contact and Feedback

-I welcome any feedback, questions, or opportunities for collaboration.
-Feel free to reach out to me at [Your Email Address].